Finite Symplectic Actions on the K3 Lattice: Introduction

 \subsubsection{Acknowledgement}

 The author would like to express his thanks to the former supervisor Professor Tomohide Terasoma for useful comments on a manuscript.
 He also wishes to thank A. Garbagnati, S. Kond\=o, S. Mukai, V. Nikulin and U. Whitcher for comments and encouragements.
+He would like to thank G. H\"ohn for kindly pointing out some errors in tables in Section \ref{sect:tables}.
 Finally, he deeply thanks the referees for the helpful comments.